JeffreyBradley772/Umbrella/README.md

 # Umbrella
-Practice with Weather API to tell weather an umbrella is needed in a city
+Practice with Weather API to tell whether an umbrella is needed in a city